 In this paper, we propose a novel communication-efficient and privacy-preserving protocol for the over-threshold set-union problem.
 Compared with previous schemes, our protocol has nearly optimal communication complexity and meanwhile can protect data privacy.
-In future work, we will focus on how to protect the sensitive information of the final aggregation result [25].

 Acknowledgements

 This work is supported in part by the National Natural Science Foundation of China Grant No. 61972447.